hugopl/libadwaita.cr/README.md

     <img src="https://i.imgur.com/H6a5Git.png" alt="screenshot of the an example libadwaita.cr app" width="512" />
 </p>

-#

 ## Notes

 - Bindings are being generated using [gi-crystal](https://github.com/hugopl/gi-crystal).
 - It includes everything [gtk4.cr](https://github.com/hugopl/gtk4.cr) does plus libadwaita.
-- Docs can be found on the website listed on the sidebar.

-#

 ## Dependencies

 - ArchLinux: `pacman -S gtk4 gobject-introspection libadwaita`

 Other distros will probably require you to manually build libadwaita for now.

-#

 ## Installation